“If the guard starts to yell at us, don't pay attention. Just keep going,” he said. We were trying to avoid paying the 5 soles entry fee.

 “This is fresh,” he said.
 “Within the last six months.
 Someone’s looted the graves.
 See the smaller holes?
 Those are test holes dug to try to located the chambers.”

 Two thousand years ago a rich civilization flourished in Paracas.
 They left a wealth of artifacts in their tombs, including pottery and textiles.
 They wrapped their dead in embroidered cloaks, which are among the finest examples of the art of textile making.
 The looters extracted these artifacts to sell on the lucrative black market for pre−Columbian art.
 The mummies themselves have no value to looters and are left behind.
 Animals probably eat or run off with the bodies, which apparently are still appetizing after sitting underground for two thousand years.

 Nearby we found other objects: a scrap of textile, a fishing net, and a braid of hair.
 Later we found two deformed skulls.
 The Paracas culture practiced artificial cranial deformation.

 Unfortunately, the looting of Peru’s treasures is nothing new.
 In fact, looters are usually the first people to discover new archeological sites.
-The weathered bones we saw were from graves that had been robbed in the early 20th century.
+The older, weathered bones we saw were from graves that had been robbed in the early 20th century.
 It’s sad and ironic to think that the guards would chase down tourists like us for not paying a 5 soles entry fee, yet can't protect the park from the looting of this country’s precious archeological artifacts.